cloudmesh-community/fa18-523-60/paper/paper.md

 and querying of the raw PyMongo queries [@www-querying].

 The string queries are useful in performing text operations in the conditional queries.
-The query to find document exactly matching with State ACTIVE is give as as below:
+A query to find a document exactly matching and with state *ACTIVE* can be performed in the following manner:

 `$ db.cloudmesh_community.find( State.exact("ACTIVE") )`

-The query to find the document data with Name start with case sensitive AL can written as:
+The query to retrieve document data for names that start with a case sensitive *AL* can be written as:

 `$ db.cloudmesh_community.find( Name.startswith("AL") )`

-The case insensitive data start with AL extract with query command as:
+To perform an exact same query for the non-key-sensitive *AL* one would use the following command:

 `$ db.cloudmesh_community.find( Name.istartswith("AL") )`

-The MongoEngine allow to extract data for geographical location using Geo queries.
-The geo_within  operator check if a geometry is within a polygon.
+The MongoEngine allows data extraction of geographical locations by using Geo queries.
+The *geo_within* operator checks if a geometry is within a polygon.
 ```
 $ cloudmesh_community.objects(
             point__geo_within=[[[40, 5], [40, 6], [41, 6], [40, 5]]])